zmohamed1905/git_hub_setup/README.md

-# String Methods are availabble
+# String Methods are available:

 ```python